Singapore watchdog raises concerns about LSE's proposed Refinitiv acquisition

 SINGAPORE, July 2 (Reuters) - Singapore's competition authority said on Thursday it had raised concerns about the London Stock Exchange's LSE.L proposed $27 billion acquisition of data and analytics company Refinitiv in an initial review.

-The Competition and Consumer Commission of Singapore (CCCS) said it would need to consider in more detail the effect of the transaction in a second phase review.
+The Competition and Consumer Commission of Singapore (CCCS) cited concern about the provision of foreign exchange benchmarks by the merged entity and said it would need to conduct a second phase review to consider the matter in detail.

+"Third-party feedback revealed concerns as to whether the merged entity will continue to supply foreign exchange benchmarks at fair, reasonable and non-discriminatory terms to rival providers in the market for the global supply of index licensing and derivatives clearing services to customers globally (including Singapore)," it said.

 Thomson Reuters TRI.TO, which owns Reuters News, has a 45% stake in Refinitiv.